 Alpine A110 review – engine, gearbox and technical highlights

-Four-cylinder unit is sweet-revving and eager, and the twin-clutch transmission has sharpened up
+Four-cylinder unit is sweet-revving and eager, and the twin-clutch transmission is quick to shift

 The A110 is powered by a 1.8-litre four-cylinder engine with a single turbocharger and direct injection.
-It’s the same unit that’s used in the Mégane RS and is none the worse for it, producing 249bhp in base spec or a full 296bhp in both the GT and S. Torque is limited more on account of the transmission, which is 236lb ft for the base car and 251lb ft for the others.
+It’s the same unit that’s used in the Mégane RS and is none the worse for it, producing 249bhp in base spec or a full 296bhp in the GT, S and R. Torque is limited more on account of the transmission, which is 236lb ft for the base car and 251lb ft for the others.